Issue

 -

 Check the Phone status.
-If the displayed status is Official, your device has not been rooted.
+If the displayed status is Official, your device is not rooted.

 What should I do if my device is rooted or jailbroken?

-If you are aware that your device is rooted or jailbroken, ESET does not recommend using such a device.
+If you are aware that your device is rooted or jailbroken, ESET does not recommend using it.
 You should return it to the vendor or make a complaint.

-Many mobile device manufacturers tend to adjust the Android operating system according to their own preferences.
+Many mobile device manufacturers adjust the Android operating system according to their preferences.

-Some devices (for example, Xiaomi) have permission to be rooted by default, or they provide advanced permission settings.
+Some devices (such as Xiaomi) have permission to be rooted by default, or they provide advanced permission settings.

 Deliberate use of a rooted or jailbroken device